 The education opportunities near Coton Park are exceptional – in fact, the schools are one of the many reasons Rugby is such a sought-after location for families.
 There's an excellent choice of primary, secondary and grammar schools within a couple of miles of the development, and Rugby School, one of England's oldest and most prestigious schools, is 11 minutes away.

 Caldecott Park is a much-loved and attractive park in the town centre, brimming with floral displays in spring and summer.
 It also offers a wide range of recreational facilities including play areas and a multi-use sports area, plus a café.
 A little further afield, the 630-acre reservoir of Draycote Water is a fantastic place to enjoy a walk or bike ride, or even a spot of sailing.
 There are several small play areas within close proximity of the development, too.

-Rugby may not be the most obvious commuter town, however the station offers a direct train to London Euston with a journey time of just 50 minutes.
+Rugby may not be the most obvious commuter town for the capital, however the station offers a direct train to London Euston with a journey time of just 50 minutes.
 Meanwhile, Birmingham New Street can be reached in as little as 32 minutes.
-The town is well-positioned for several main motor routes, and Birmingham airport is half an hour away.
+The town is well-positioned for several main road routes, and Birmingham airport is half an hour away.